ArmDeveloperEcosystem/workshop-acm/instruqt/2-create/assignment.md

 ## Cleanup

-When both images are pushed to the ACR, let's shut down your virtual machine to reduce resource spend.
+When both images are pushed to the ACR, let's shut down the virtual machine to reduce resource spend.

 First we need to exit out of our virtual machine: